sl2c/svg2pdfx/README.md

 So, how hard could it be to write such a parser?
 After all, both SVG and PDF are vector formats, both use Bezier splines for vector graphics, fonts for text and images for, well, images.
 At least, so I thought when I started.
 In reality, the job was anything but boring.

-So, if you're interested in the particular task of parsing SVG to PDF, or you are learning SVG, PDF, or both, as I was, or if you just, read on.
+So, if you're interested in the particular task of parsing SVG to PDF, or you are learning SVG, PDF, or both, as I was, read on.
+I will try to make it interesting.

 # Status